Aquatic Originals Taxidermy by

 Back in 1987 with the advent of Operation Share a Lone Star Lunker, David and his wife began Fish Clones, Etc., a company supplying the most realistic fiberglass fish reproductions available to the trade at the time.
 The company grew, but it was hard to find employees that cared about the quality of workmanship.

 A lightning bolt struck his shop, causing a fire in April of 1996 from which they never recovered.
 Struggling to rebuild, he faced the choice of the business, or his family, and chose his family, and began his return to The LORD.

 It was then that he realized that through taxidermy competitions, he had sought man's approval, and not God's.
 He also saw the winning mounts in competition evolve to the point of trying to improve on what God created.
 The standard by which a finished mount should be compared is the living specimen.
 Only The LORD can bring the dead back to life.

 Unfortunately, many taxidermists today are much the same as in the 1960's.
 It is easy to take a course online, buy the "diploma" and hang out a sign.
 Unscrupulous people take in more work than they can finish in a reasonable time frame, often through deceptive advertising and misrepresent another's work as their own.
 These pretenders often lure customers with low prices, and the mounts may never be completed.
 Doing this form of wildlife art well takes time and an extensive knowledge of God's creations.
 Doing any business ethically takes a personal relationship with The Creator.

 Displaying a 32-year-old goose mount shows that if you do things right the first time, they will look just as good years from now.

 A 33-year old pronghorn antelope, still in great condition.

-Let us preserve your special trophy fish or bird the way it deserves to be done.
+Let us preserve your special trophy the way it deserves to be done.